This post may contain affiliate links. Please read my disclosure policy for information.

 I am at my wits’ end at what to do.
 I am so exhausted because I have to do everything if we don’t want the baby to scream.
 I am spread so thin.

 (Seattle, Wa, Usa)

 Tips When Baby Doesn’t Accept Dad

-It is quite common that a baby starts prefering one of the parents, usually mom.
-It can be tough for both parents, but most – at least emotionally – for the one NOT prefered.
+It is quite common that a baby starts preferring one of the parents, usually mom.
+It can be tough for both parents, but most – at least emotionally – for the one NOT preferred.

 If you continue to let them spend time together as often as possible (with and without you), I’m quite sure things will improve.
 Maybe your child will continue to prefer mom for a long time – many babies do – but it can be to a lesser degree.

 Overcoming the Hurt Feelings And Focus on FUN